TStalnaker44/boms_away_study/data_analysis/README.md

 You can run the tool without including `response_coding.csv`, but ensure that you set `RESPONSE_CODING_DONE` to `False` in `config.py`.

 Note: Additional tooling is available to facilitate the coding process and the creation of the `response_coding.csv`.

+The question IDs used in the `response_coding.csv` file must match those found in the `questions.json`, otherwise the mapping will fail.

 ## Generated Files
 ### Data Files